What is a Book Sprint?

-Once everyone is gathered at the Book Sprint venue the facilitator governs the process, manages the group dynamics, mediates controversy, and imposes the unalterable deadline.
-While the facilitator is a member of the group, the facilitator never takes part in actual writing.
-Therefore he or she does not contribute to the content of the book.
-The facilitator enables an environment in which the group can collaborate creatively and purposefully.
-The aim is to make sure that every participant shares their ideas and takes part in the outcome of the book, enabling participants to be engaged and to read and write together.
-Using a light-touch approach to increase motivation, with care toward different learning styles, the facilitator may also have to carefully manage potential and real conflict.
+Once everyone is gathered at the Book Sprint venue, the facilitator governs the process, manages the group dynamics, mediates disagreement, and imposes the unalterable deadline for the finished book.
+Although the facilitator is a member of the group, the facilitator never takes part in actual writing, nor does he or she weigh in with opinions about the content.
+Instead, the facilitator enables an environment in which the group can collaborate creatively and purposefully.
+The aim is to make sure that all participants collaborate in sharing their ideas and shaping the development of the book.
+Using a light-touch approach and taking care to accommodate different personalities and styles, the facilitator may also have to carefully manage potential and real conflict.

 A useful way of thinking about what kind of material can be best addressed by a Book Sprint is to consider two modes of knowledge production that the Book Sprint operates in.
 The first, the extractive Book Sprint, is generally employed to document and describe known objects, processes, or work practices.
 Technical manuals exemplify the descriptive process that takes place in this mode.
 The second is the generative Book Sprint, which is used to create new concepts, enable critical reflection on practice, produce new ideas, practices, and meanings.
 In reality both of these modes may be woven together, as they operate on a continuum.
-But it is generally useful to have in mind the kind of activity that a particular Book Sprint will be geared toward.
+But it is generally useful to have in mind the kind of activity that a particular Book Sprint will be geared toward

 Some of the things Book Sprints do well include: